ajombik/Project-2/README.md

-1 - Human NR2F6 protein sequence that was downloaded from NCBI website - the file is called homo.fasta 2 - Mouse NR2F6 protein sequence that was downloaded from NCBI website - the file is called mus.fasta 3 - The best global pairwise alignment of human and mouse NR2F6 protein - the file is called New.fasta
+1 - Human NR2F6 protein sequence that was downloaded from NCBI website - the file is called homo.fasta 2 - Mouse NR2F6 protein sequence that was downloaded from NCBI website - the file is called mus.fasta 3 - The best global pairwise alignment of human and mouse NR2F6 protein - the file is called New.fasta 4 - Please, refer to the file titled "Project 2 C:D" for the updated version of the Jypiter Notebook